pulumi/pulumi-pulumiservice/CONTRIBUTING.md

 This section is for Pulumi employees only.

 To release a new version of the provider, follow the procedure below:
-1. Codefreeze
-   - Move all the items from `CHANGELOG_PENDING.md` to `CHANGELOG.md`, under a new version that you are releasing
-   - Make a PR like [this example](https://github.com/pulumi/pulumi-pulumiservice/pull/255)
-   - Get an approval and merge it in
 1. Create a release
    - Run below commands, replacing `X.XX.XX` with your new version.
 This will use your codefreeze commit as source for the new release.
         ```